Will the Shift to Electric Vehicles Have Unintended Negative Consequences?

-General Motors announced earlier last month that the company would stop building both diesel and gas-powered cars and trucks by 2035.
+GM announced earlier last month that the company would stop building diesel and gas-powered cars, trucks, and SUVs by 2035.
 The company plans to offer electric vehicles only.
 This is part of the journey to becoming carbon neutral by the year 2040.
 But what are some of the unintended consequences of this move?

-Why does the change to electric vehicles mean fewer workers?
+What does the change to electric vehicles mean for workers?

 While this news is great for the planet, the announcement comes with an unintended negative.
 Autoblog noted that Daimler chairman Martin Daum said this change would come with losing jobs at the German powertrain plants by 2033.
 He commented that the cuts would be gradual and “achieved via retirements and voluntary packages.”